MathVolps/ML-Diabetes-Prediction---HackoonSpace-2020-2/README.md

 ## Instalattion
 1. Download the repository
-2. Open and run the .ipynb files on Google Collaboratory or Jupyter Notebook <br>
+2. Open and run the .ipynb files on Google Colaboratory or Jupyter Notebook <br>
 *you can do tests and change some hyperparameters of the models to try better results

 ## Author